- Testing Time: 30 minutes

 The TIPS Protocol provides a detailed summary of how one processes new information presented visually or auditorily.
 An easy-to-use format facilitates score calculations.

-Complete TIPS Kit includes: Manual, Stimulus Card Booklet, and 25 Protocols in a durable portfolio.
+Complete TIPS Kit includes: Manual, Stimulus Card Booklet, 25 Protocols.